 Digital Detox: A Step-by-Step Guide to Reclaiming Focus

-The Neuroscience of Digital Saturation
+Neuroscience of Digital

 The modern digital environment is designed around "variable reward schedules," the same psychological mechanism that fuels slot machines.
 Every notification triggers a dopamine micro-spike, conditioning the brain to seek short-term stimulation over long-term cognitive depth.
 According to a study by the University of California, Irvine, it takes an average of 23 minutes and 15 seconds to return to a task after a single interruption.